gominka/telebot_makeup_products/README.md

   After selecting this command, a message is displayed containing the commands necessary to start the search, as well as:
 1. If the user is using the bot for the first time:
    - The user is logged into the database;
-2. If the user has already used the bot:
-   - A command has been added to the message that allows you to view your favorite parameters.

 ### Commands /brand, /product_tag и /product_type